 Health insurance is highly regulated market she explains and as the cost of health and health insurance goes up every year and consumers look for someone to blame.
 “It’s often perceived that it’s our fault that health insurance goes up.”

 - Adobe Symposium 2017 will be held in Sydney at Sydney Opera House on May 23-24.
-Book your place today.
+Register for the live stream today.

 According to Williams, “What we have to do in a somewhat cynical environment is change the way we think about the connection and change the way we think about engaging with people.”